kailash-manasarovar/statement/docs/timeline/2023/may.md

 ![Chamber music concert](../../content/images/chamber-music-concert.png)

-- It's interesting to see how much of the conspiracy I had figured out by February 2024 when I posted this and that I still hadn't realized I was being drugged continuously.
+- It's interesting to see how much of the conspiracy I had figured out by February 2024 when I posted this, it wasn't much.
+I still hadn't realized I was being drugged continuously.
 - The two Ana's (violin teacher and musical language teacher) make a great fuss of pretending that Ana the violin teacher is terribly jealous and angry with me for posting this information on X in February 2024.

 ## International choir concert